hitch-co/chatzilla_ai/readme/README_deepseek.md

 Finish and verify inbound traffic is allowed.

-# 5.2 Quick On/Off from PowerShell
+# 5.2 Quick Firewall On/Off from PowerShell

 `netsh advfirewall set allprofiles state off`
 `netsh advfirewall set allprofiles state on`